13903282022/hcorp2/terraform-getting-started.md

 $ terraform apply
 ```

-The command may take a few minutes to run.
-When complete you will see a message that the resources are created.
+The command may take a few minutes to run and when done output shows the resources are created.

 ### Remove resources with `destroy`
 Next you destroy the infrastructure.